jvkassi/autosales-integrator/README.md

 ## Design

-An API called Autosales and created using the Enterprise Integrator.
+An API called AutosalesAPI and created using the Enterprise Integrator.

 ## Implementation

+### GET
+This demonstrates the following EIP as mediators
+1. Validator  - using an XSD
+2. Transformer - using an XSLT

+### POST
+1. Validator - using an XSD
+2. Iterate - Slitter EIP
+3. Aggregate - Aggregate EIP

 ## How to test

 You can test with SoapUI 5.5.0.
 1. Load the project using the SoapUI project file _REST-Autosales-soapui-project.xml_
 2. Start the MockService in SoapUI
 3. Run test cases